rana-hesham/spring-boot/README.md

 and add jenkins path to sonarqube : sonarqube(http://localhost:9000) --> administration --> configurations --> webhooks --> create

-Add sonarqube to sonarqube servers after install its plugin in a configure system and add its token as a secret text and add (azure vm ip address:9000) as a server url
+Add sonarqube to sonarqube servers after install its plugin in a configure system and add its token as a secret text and add (azure vm public ip address:9000) as a server url

 ![image](https://user-images.githubusercontent.com/61191521/204102807-4d1d335f-16fa-43a2-9beb-ddc323455c53.png)